FAQs

 13. Can my horse still be ridden?

 Absolutely, providing they are sound and comfortable.
-Exercise is good for CPL.
+Exercise is the best thing for CPL.

 14. Can my horse have boots or wraps on during exercise?

-Yes, it is a good idea to protect the legs during exercise.
+Yes, it is a good idea to protect the legs during strenuous exercise or jumping – if necessary.
+Don’t use them otherwise.

 15. Can my horse go in the sea?

-Yes, but make sure to rinse off the salt water afterwards.
+Yes, but make sure to rinse off the salt water and sand afterwards.

 16. Would hydrotherapy help?